 Plateau corridors (Tehaleh and nearby communities)

-The TIF Calculator can be used to estimate the amount of traffic impact fees that will be required for various projects.
-This calculator has been provided for estimating purposes only.
-Actual fee amounts will be calculated by Pierce County.
+The TIF Calculator can be used to estimate the amount of traffic impact fees required for various projects.
+This calculator is for estimates only.
+Final fee amounts will be calculated by Pierce County.